BrunoZell/ask.network/Ask.Network/solana/contributing.md

   - A `struct` declaring the accounts root data type
   - Possibly inner types like enums or other structs referenced by the root account struct.
   - An `impl` of that account struct containing:
-    - A `const SIZE: u64` if the account struct has a constant size.
+    - A `const SIZE: usize` if the account struct has a constant size to be used in Anchor constraints.
 A dynamic function otherwise.
     - A function `invariant` defining all imperative validaton code depending on solely an instance of the account type.
 This must be called manually in each instruction that interacts with accounts of that type
 - Add the instructions entry point to `lib.rs`
 - Add the new instruction and state files to `src/instructions/mod.rs` and `src/state/mod.rs` respectively